-- a) Aids for daily living such as: - i) hospital style beds, including rails and mattresses; - ii) decubitus (bedridden) supplies, portable patient lifts (including batteries); trapezes/transfer poles, and I.V. stands; - b) Footwear, when prescribed by your attending physician, nurse practitioner, podiatrist or chiropodist, and dispensed by your podiatrist, chiropodist, chiropractor, orthotist, or pedorthist: - i) custom-made foot orthotics or repairs to custom made foot orthotics; - ii) custom-made boots or shoes, orthopedic shoes, modifications and repairs to orthopedic shoes, or footwear as an integral part of a brace, (subject to a medical pre-authorization); - c) Diabetic equipment and supplies, such as - i) blood glucose meters, lancets and diabetic supplies; - ii) glucose monitoring systems (GMS) such as continuous and flash type monitors subject to medical pre-authorization and reimbursed to the cost of a blood glucose meter.
-Disposable GMS supplies (used with the monitor), such as, but not limited to sensors and transmitters, are included and subject to the overall annual maximum applicable to diabetic testing and monitoring equipment and supplies; - e) Medical services, such as: - i) diagnostic and laboratory tests; - ii) x-rays; - f) One back rest, plus one in 24 months after the initial paid claim, limited to 2 every 120 months; - g) Incontinence/Ostomy equipment, such as catheters, diapers and ostomy supplies; - h) Mobility aids and medical items, such as: - i) canes and walkers; - ii) wheelchairs and scooters (including batteries, limited to one per benefit year); - i) Standard prosthetics, such as: - i) arm, hand, leg, foot, eye, larynx; - ii) myo-electric arm, limited to the cost of a standard prosthetic arm; - iii) external breast prosthesis; - iv) post-mastectomy bra, limited to 2 per benefit year; - j) Respiratory/Cardiology equipment, such as: - i) compressors and inhalant devices; - ii) oxygen and equipment for its administration; - iii) tracheotomy supplies;
+- a) Aids for daily living such as: - i) hospital style beds, including rails and mattresses; - ii) bedpans, standard commodes, and urinals; - iii) decubitus (bedridden) supplies, portable patient lifts (including batteries); trapezes/transfer poles, and I.V. stands;

+- b) Custom-made foot orthotics, when prescribed by your attending physician, nurse practitioner, podiatrist or chiropodist, and dispensed by your podiatrist, chiropodist, chiropractor, orthotist, or pedorthist; - c) Diabetic equipment and supplies, such as - i) blood glucose meters and lancets; - ii) glucose monitoring systems (GMS) such as continuous and flash type monitors subject to medical pre-authorization and reimbursed to the cost of a blood glucose meter.
+Disposable GMS supplies (used with the monitor), such as, but not limited to sensors and transmitters, are included and subject to the overall annual maximum applicable to diabetic testing and monitoring equipment and supplies; - e) Medical services, such as: - i) diagnostic and laboratory tests; - ii) x-rays; - f) Medical items such as transcutaneous electrical nerve stimulators (TENS machine), limited to one every 60 months; - g) Incontinence/Ostomy equipment, such as catheter and ostomy supplies; - h) Mobility aids and medical items, such as: - i) canes and walkers; - ii) wheelchairs and scooters (including batteries); - i) Optometric eye examinations for visual acuity performed by a licensed optometrist, ophthalmologist or physician limited to a maximum of \$60 every 12 months.
+This benefit is available only in those provinces where eye examinations are not covered by the provincial health insurance plan; - i) Respiratory/Cardiology equipment, such as: - i) compressors and inhalant devices; - ii) oxygen and equipment for its administration; - iii) tracheotomy supplies;